esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 **I also tested it with the accessibility audit that Lighthouse has and got similar issues flagged.**

+##### Measuring with DevTools contrast ratio (solution)
+>Notice that the styles pane shows us a contrast ratio of 2.74:1 (read as 2.74 to 1) and a “no” icon.

+>Compare this to the recommended WCAG AA level of 4.5:1.

 ## Useful resources
 TODO: Add more  useful links.
 - [The Web Content Accessibility Guidelines v.
 2.1](https://www.w3.org/WAI/standards-guidelines/wcag/)